PrestaShop/prestashop-flashlight/README.md

 Location: http://localhost:8000/
 ```

-or even better if you use an Nginx reverse-proxy to forward requests to prestashop within the internal docker network:
+or even better if you use a Nginx reverse-proxy to forward requests to prestashop within the internal docker network:

 ```nginx
 # so you can call "http://localhost:3000/prestashop/index.php" to reach your PrestaShop id_shop 1 with success